jim9112/140CharactersOfAwesome/README.md

-To download and test you need NodeJS and NPM installed on your computer run "npm install" in both the root and client folder, run "npm run dev" from route
+To download and test you need NodeJS and NPM installed on your computer run "npm install" in both the root and client folder, run "npm run dev" from root

 API will run on localhost:5000
 Client will run on localhost:3000